Roger Remaut: Belgian Abstract Artist from Ostend — Mu.ZEE & Belgian State Collections

 Westhoek Academy, 1958

-From 1958 to 1962, Remaut studied at the Westhoek and Ostend academies under masters Gustaav Sorel, Maurice Boel, and Willy Bosschem.
+In the 70s, Remaut studied at the Westhoek and Ostend academies under masters Gustaav Sorel, Maurice Boel, and Willy Bosschem.
 He spent four years absorbing classical techniques, then remained another four years as an informal student, deepening his philosophical approach to art.

 The academy provided structure; but it was the ruins of his childhood that provided vision.
 Here, formal training met lived experience—technique meeting the imperatives of a generation shaped by war.